Coaching

-Do you push, pull or actually lead when you coach?
+Do you push, pull or lead when you coach?

 You love coaching sports.
-You coach regularly, read all about your
+You regularly coach, read all about your

 sport, and enjoy how coaching makes you feel